 - Environmental Studies minor

 As an Environmental Studies minor, you can participate in study-travel programs to explore the diversity and complexity of organisms and their natural habitat both abroad and in the country.
-Places you could go include:
+Our study-travel students have been to:

 - Costa Rica